 Customer inputs are one of the most common sources of low-quality data, but you can do a lot to improve the data quality through these channels by installing proper form validation and identifying other customer-facing data collection improvements.

 It isn’t just your customers, it’s your own teams too!
-Any time that a human manually enters data, there is an average of a 1% data entry error rate on each keystroke.
+Any time a human manually enters data, there is an average of a 1% data entry error rate on each keystroke.

 There are always issues with importing data.
-The data fields between two platforms might not match up.
+The data fields between the two platforms might not match up.
 They may collect fields using different formats.
 There may be actual processing errors, which lead to weird data issues.
 Make sure you understand what issues come from the different types of data imports that you make.

 Staff Training and Education